PaulBratslavsky/plugin-dev-101-strapi-v4-complete/README.md

-# 3 Building out frontend of our plugin using Strapi Design System.
+# [ VIDEO 3 Notes ] Building out frontend of our plugin using Strapi Design System.

-# Outline
+## Outline

 - Introduction
 - Buidling the frontend